tuansoibk/tmk_keyboard/doc/tutan_flashing_guide.md

 If you install avrdude separately instead of using Arduino IDE, you should have to add its path as well.

 #### Sanity check
-Go to _keyboards\split_keyboard_ then start Git BASH (Note: You may have to start Git BASH as Admin.)
+Go to _keyboard\split_keyboard_ then start Git BASH (Note: You may have to start Git BASH as Admin.)

 In the bash shell, use these commands: